inolen/node-hashset/README.md

 }
 ```

-This works good for up to a few million items, but then it starts to grind v8 down to a halt.
+This works well for up to a few million items, but after that it starts to grind v8 down to a halt.

-node-hashset implements a stricly typed hashset with [std::unsorted_map](http://en.cppreference.com/w/cpp/container/unordered_map) to enable high-volume sets.
+node-hashset implements a stricly typed hashset with [std::unsorted_set](http://en.cppreference.com/w/cpp/container/unordered_set) to enable working with extremely large sets.

 ## Installation